-5Fernández-Villaverde et al. (2019b) solve the standard Krusell-Smith model in continuous time using the KS algorithm.
+&lt;sup>6Fernández-Villaverde et al. (2019b) solve the standard Krusell-Smith model in continuous time using the KS algorithm.
 We extend their original programming code especially for the XPA algorithm.
-See Appendix C and D.
+See Appendix C and D for the details of computation.